Characters of Final Fantasy VIII: Irvine Kinneas

 Irvine Kinneas (アーヴァイン・キニアス, Āvain Kiniasu) is a student at Galbadia Garden, one of the three mercenary academies in the game.
 He is one of the Garden's elite sharpshooters, and wields a rifle.
 His Limit Break is Shot, which deals damage and inflicts status effects depending on the type of ammunition.
-Irvine is depicted as a cowboy, and is tall and fair-skinned with long brown hair worn in a ponytail.
-He also enjoys flirting with the female characters, and is known for his marksmanship.
 He acts like a carefree, but misunderstood loner, but this is merely a façade to charm women and hide his lack of confidence.
+Irvine's initial design was that of a "pretty boy".
+Kitase asked Nomura to "rough up" his appearance for the final design.
+For his appearance in Opera Omnia, Irvine was voiced by Daisuke Hirakawa.

 After Sorceress Edea becomes the Galbadian ambassador, Balamb and Galbadia Gardens order Squall's team to assassinate her; Irvine is introduced as the sniper for the mission.
 Moments before the assassination attempt, he explains to Squall that he does not perform well under pressure.
 Despite this, he fires an accurate shot, but Edea uses magic to stop the bullet.
 At Trabia Garden, Irvine reveals that he and most of the other party members had lived in the same orphanage, run by Cid and Edea Kramer.
 However, the others could not remember this because of their use of Guardian Forces (GF), magical beings who cause severe long-term memory loss as a side effect.
 Because Irvine had not used a GF until he joined the party, he is able to remember his past.
 During the game, Irvine gradually becomes closer to Selphie, acting on the feelings he had since living with her at the orphanage.

-With Irvine, Nomura tried to strike a balance between not overshadowing Squall and not becoming too unattractive.
-He gave Irvine a handsome appearance but a casual personality, hoping that this would make him less attractive than Squall.
-Keeping with this idea, Nomura gave him goggles, but this idea was abandoned in favor of an American cowboy-like appearance to set him apart from other characters in the Final Fantasy series who wore goggles.

-He is voiced by Daisuke Hirakawa in Japanese.
+Reflecting on "pathetic" characters from Final Fantasy, the Futabanet Manga Plus editor suggested Irvine as a representative from Final Fantasy VIII.
+Whereas his initial impression sets him up as a frivolous character, the editor found that his backstory added depth and explained his hesitation during the assassination mission, concluding that his "flippant words and actions suddenly seem rather poignant".